-Configure this section to share your posts on Twitter, Tumblr, Facebook, GooglePlus, LinkedIn, and more …
+Configure this section to share your posts on Facebook, Tumblr, Twitter, LinkedIn, Google+, and more …

-(Publicize your posts automatically to several social media accounts.)
+(Share your posts automatically on several social accounts.)

-Now, whenever you publish a new post, it will automatically get shared online to every account you have set up …
+Now, as soon as you publish new content, it will automatically be shared online to every account you have set up …

-(As soon as new content is published, it will be automatically syndicated online.)
+(As soon as posts are published, they are automatically distributed online.)

-Jetpack provides an automated and hands-free way to create more exposure for your content online on social websites.
+This is a hands-free, automated way to create more exposure online for your content on social sites.

-The WordPress native commenting feature allows your site users to engage with your site, post comments, reply to other users and participate in discussions as part of a social community.
+The WordPress built-in commenting system lets your site users interact with your website, post new comments, reply to other users and engage with your content as part of a community.

-You can enhance the WordPress native commenting feature with a third-party commenting plugin like Disqus, IntenseDebate, LiveFyre, or CommentLuv that integrates your comments with social media, helping to spread and share them online.
+You can expand the WordPress native commenting feature with a third-party plugin that integrates your comments with social media, helping to share and spread them around.

-(CommentLuv can attract more comments and web traffic and create more user engagement on your web site.)
+(CommentLuv Premium version can help attract more comments and improve user engagement on your website or blog.)

-(Social LinkMachine – syndicate and drip-feed content automatically to dozens of social platforms)
+(Social LinkMachine – drip-feed content to many traffic-generating platforms)

 - Blogs: e.g. Blog.com, Sett, Tribe, etc.

-Also, if you would like to know more about setting up social media tracking (in order to get actionable information about your content marketing efforts), we have written a comprehensive article listing several social media monitoring tools and technologies that will help you manage, measure, and analyze your social media marketing campaigns.
-Visit this page for more details:
+Also, if you would like to know more about setting up social media tracking (so you can get useful information about your content marketing efforts), or to learn more about social media tracking tools that you may want to check out, see this article:

-The above are just some examples of the many plugins that WordPress makes available for automating and syndicating the distribution of your content online.
+The above are just a few examples of the many content distribution plugins that are available to WordPress users.

 Kickstart Your WordPress Traffic System